‘Doctor Who’: Complete Remake Announced For Lost Episode ‘Mission To The Unknown’

 Edward de Souza, who played Space Security Agent Marc Cory in the original episode, and Nick Briggs, who is known as the voice of both the Daleks and the Cybermen, joined Purvis on set.

-And, if you are wondering how the episode will be filmed, whether it will be updated to follow current episodes of Doctor Who or whether they will attempt to remake the original episode as it was seen in the 1960s, Purvis had this to say.
+And, if you are wondering how the episode will be filmed, whether it will be updated to follow current episodes of Doctor Who or attempt to remake the original episode as it was seen in the 1960s, Purvis had this to say.

 “It is being made as authentically as possible.
 The cameras are slightly later, but no zoom shots, only tracking and fixed size shots.”